 In this video, Kate van Doore, founder of Forget Me Not and lecturer at Griffith University Law School, describes the process of 'paper orphaning,' a term coined to characterize how children are recruited and trafficked into orphanages to gain profits through international funding and orphanage tourism.
-The video was created for the Eastern and Southern Africa Regional Initiative 2017 Africa Expert Consultation for Violence Against Children in Care Settings.
+The video was created for the 21-22 June 2017 Africa Expert Consultation for Violence Against Children in Care Settings.

 van Doore offers four recommendations to prevent child trafficking into orphanages: